Learn more about provisional drivers car insurance and read our tips for keeping learner driver insurance costs down

 Anyone who has learnt to drive or is currently learning to drive will know that it is a rather expensive venture.

-There’s no way of getting around the costs, but there are some things you can do to help you bring down the costs – and which ultimately comes down to the best way for you to pass your driving test.
+There’s no way of getting around the costs, but there are some things you can do to help bring the price down — and which ultimately comes down to the best way for you to pass your driving test.

-Paying a professional driving instructor for regular lessons cuts out the need for insurance, as the lesson fees cover the cost of them being insured on your behalf.
+Paying a professional driving instructor for regular lessons cuts out the need for learner driver insurance, as the lesson fees cover the cost of them being insured on your behalf.

 This does mean that the cost of getting professional lessons can add up quickly, with many instructors charging between £22 and £35 per hour.